-G is late for the meeting.
+Mick is sick of being fed the same poisonous pap and coming back for more.
 This time, he is going to take a stand against mediocrity.
-G is tired of being forced-fed poisonous pap and asking for more.
-He climbs the stairs of the brutalist Administration and Services Building and goes down the brown carpeted corridor, past doors bearing grandiose titles.
-He slips into the meeting room and sits beside the physicist D. The white walls are bare apart from a single framed notice.
+Late for the meeting, he rushes up the stairs of the brutalist Administration and Services Building and hurries along the brown carpeted corridor, past doors bearing grandiose titles.
+He slips into the meeting room and sits at the table beside V-neck, the physicist, who is wearing his blue jumper.
+The walls are bare apart from a single framed notice.
 Two rubber plants stand at one end of the room, the leaves drooping and brown at the tips.

-Five are present, C has yet to arrive.
-G nods to A, historian and authority on medieval religion, who sighs and looks at the ceiling.
-D is fidgeting with a foil wrapped sandwich that sits beside a banana.
+Five are present, The Wee Man has yet to arrive.
+Mick nods to Holier-than-thou, historian and authority on medieval religion, who sighs and looks at the ceiling.
+V-neck is fidgeting with a foil wrapped sandwich that sits beside a banana.
 He can hardly be thinking of having his lunch now.
-E, Professor of English Literature, coughs and splutters, hawking up phlegm that he spits into a handkerchief.
+Phlegmy, Professor of English Literature, coughs and splutters, hawking up gunk that he spits into a handkerchief.
 He sits hunched over in his chair, angry comb-over, blotchy face and bulging eyes.

-G nudges the unoccupied chair closer to the economist F who is engrossed in his iPad.
-B spies this move and smiles to herself.
-She has it in for G because she overheard him pass a remark about her sizeable arse.
+Mick nudges the unoccupied chair closer to Prissy, the economist who is engrossed in his iPad.
+La Luz Verde spies this move and smiles.
+She has it in for Mick because she overheard him pass a remark about her sizeable arse.
 All he said was that they would have to widen the lectern for her lectures.
-Not that she has to give any lectures, B is such a success she is not required to teach.
+Not that she has to give any lectures, La Luz is such a success she is not required to teach.

-G is a mathematician, his particular academic know-how the ontological nature of time.
+Mick is a mathematician, his particular academic know-how the ontological nature of time.
 Right now, he favours eternalism over presentism.
-The current present is no more real than the future and if what is was, then the future is the present, the meeting is in the past and he is back in his office, playing Wordtris on his computer.
-He thinks of the green letter blocks floating down the screen.
-His highest score is 110 for “wretched”.
+The present is no more real than the future and if what is was, then the future is the present, the meeting is in the past and he is back in his office, playing Wordtris on his computer.
+He thinks of the shiny letter blocks floating down the screen.
+His high score is 110 for “wretched”.

-The door swings open and in comes C, Chairman of the University Strategy Committee.
-C is small, in his late fifties with thinning grey hair that is brushed forward.
+The door swings open and in comes The Wee Man, Chairman of the University Strategy Committee.
+The Wee Man is small and Scottish, in his late fifties with thinning grey hair that is brushed forward.
 The thick lenses of his glasses give him a mildly bewildered look.
-He is wearing a striped shirt and fawn Farah trousers.
-C could pass for a supervisor in a warehouse, someone who has made good after years on the shop floor.
+He is wearing a striped shirt and fawn Farah slacks.
+The Wee Man could pass for a supervisor in a warehouse who has made good after years on the shop floor.
 He carries himself with a belligerence that is accentuated by his slight build.
-C holds an endowed Chair in Electrical Engineering.
+The Wee Man holds an endowed Chair in Electrical Engineering.

-He takes the seat between G and F and gives each of those present a three second examination.
+He takes the seat between Mick and Prissy and gives each of those present a three second examination.
 What abomination is he going to serve up today?

-B simpers and shifts her big arse in her seat.
+La Luz simpers and shifts her big arse in her seat.
 She is an exotic inclusion in this lacklustre gathering of British academics.
-B is from a small Iberian town and was raised on equivocation and mean gossip, the ideal grounding for a career in third level education.
+From a small Iberian town, she was raised on equivocation and mean gossip, the ideal grounding for a career in third level education.

 “We must be more sensitive than ever in matters pertaining to gender.”
-C looks around the table, defying the male members of the committee to disagree.
+The Wee Man looks around the table, defying the male members of the committee to disagree.
 There is no disagreement.